The Right Way to Secure SSH Access on Your Linux Server

 You can comment out the default port setting and add another line, as I've done below:

-As you've already prevented the use of the root user account across SSH, why not go one step further and explicitly state which users can connect to the server?
-Actually, you have a regular non-root admin account you use or one that is already configured with sudo privileges.
+As you're already prevented the use of the root user account across SSH, why not go a step further and explicitly state which users can connect to the server?
+Actually you have a regular non-root admin account you use or one that is already configured with sudo privileges.

 Add the following line in the SSH configuration file (it's not in there by default):